 Lawrence Weathers was sworn in as Chief of Police on March 4, 2018.
-Weathers and his nine brothers and sisters lived in Lexington’s Bluegrass Aspendale and Hollow Creek neighborhoods.
-He hold's a Bachelor's degree from the University of Kentucky and earned a Master's in criminal justice from Eastern Kentucky University.
+Weathers and his nine brothers and sisters grew up in Lexington’s Bluegrass Aspendale and Hollow Creek neighborhoods.
+He holds a Bachelor's degree from the University of Kentucky and earned a Master's in criminal justice from Eastern Kentucky University.

 Weathers was hired by the Lexington Police Department in 1989.
 During the first six years of his career Weathers worked as a Patrol officer and was assigned to the D.A.R.E.
 (Drug Abuse Resistance Education) program, teaching elementary and middle school students how to avoid and resist the temptations that lead to drug abuse.
 In 1994 he was transferred to the Bureau of Investigations and assigned as a narcotics detective.

 Weathers was promoted to Sergeant in 1997 and has worked as a supervisor in every bureau within the Lexington Police Department.
 In 2001 he returned to the Narcotics Enforcement Unit as a Lieutenant.
 In 2008 his assignment shifted to the Chief’s office as the commanding supervisor of the Internal Affairs Section, where he was responsible for investigating, tracking, and managing complaints against department officers.
 A year later Weathers was promoted to the rank of Commander and assigned to the Bureau of Patrol.
 In March 2011 Commander Weathers was reassigned to the Training Section.
 With his appointment to Assistant Chief in 2014, Weathers led the Bureau of Special Operations until his retirement from Lexington Police in 2016.